Belvedere Medical Centre would like to encourage our patients to sign up to online services.

 For patients who are on continuous drug treatments, we can issue repeat prescriptions without the patient needing to visit the doctor or come to surgery every time.
 You can now request repeat prescriptions via the NHS App.

-Please note that we do not take repeat prescription request over the phone.
+Please also note that we do not take repeat prescription request over the phone.

 About Electronic prescriptions